Wolf Blitzer: Jonathan Pollard

-In 1986, he became known for his coverage of the arrest and trial of Jonathan Pollard, a US Navy intelligence analyst who was charged with spying for Israel.
-Blitzer was the first journalist to interview Pollard, and he later wrote a book about the Pollard Affair titled Territory of Lies.
-In the book, Blitzer writes that Pollard contacted him because he had been reading Blitzer's byline for years, and because Blitzer "had apparently impressed him as someone who was sympathetic".
+In 1986, Blitzer became known for his coverage of the arrest and trial of Jonathan Pollard, a US Navy intelligence analyst who was charged with spying for Israel.
+Blitzer was the first journalist to interview Pollard, publishing the interview as a front-page article in The Jerusalem Post, and he later wrote a book about the Pollard Affair titled Territory of Lies: The Exclusive Story of Jonathan Jay Pollard : The American Who Spied on His Country for Israel and How He Was Betrayed.
+In the book, Blitzer writes that Pollard contacted him because he had been reading Blitzer's byline for years, and because Blitzer "had apparently impressed him as someone who was sympathetic."
 Pollard also hoped that Blitzer would help him "reach the people of Israel, as well as the American Jewish community."

 Blitzer's interview with Pollard was controversial in the context of the legal action against him, as it was construed by some media voices as a possible violation of the terms of Pollard's plea deal, which forbade media contact.
 Blitzer's subsequent book about the affair was included in The New York Times list of "Notable Books of the Year" for 1989.
 In its review, the Times praised the book as "lucid and highly readable" and called Blitzer's judgment of Israeli officials "harsh but fair".

-A review in The New York Review of Books was more critical, prompting a letter from Blitzer accusing the reviewer of making several inaccurate statements.
-Reviewer Robert I. Friedman responded to Blitzer's criticism by characterizing Territory of Lies as "a slick piece of damage control that would make [Blitzer's] former employers at AIPAC (not to mention Israel's Defense Ministry) proud."
+A review by journalist Robert I. Friedman in The New York Review of Books was more critical, prompting a letter from Blitzer accusing him of making several inaccurate statements.
+Friedman responded to Blitzer's criticism by characterizing Territory of Lies as "a slick piece of damage control that would make [Blitzer's] former employers at AIPAC (not to mention Israel's Defense Ministry) proud."

 Pollard was released on November 20, 2015, in accordance with federal guidelines in place at the time of his sentencing.